+For hundreds of years, people have suspected that alcoholism and other types of addiction may be heritable.
 In recent years, however, science has begun to show us – overwhelmingly, in fact – that if your parent has a drinking problem, there’s a good chance you may develop a problem with alcohol, too.

 “We all have the genes for alcoholism, but our genetic abilities to control it differ.”

 Rats with Heavy Drinking Genes ‘Preferred Alcohol to Water’

 It actually took several decades to breed rats that were hardcore drinkers.
 Like most humans, rats tend to know when enough is enough.
 But enough breeding and re-breeding of the rats “yielded a line of rats that compulsively drank to excess, preferred alcohol to water, drank to maintain intoxication, performed tasks to receive alcohol and showed signs of withdrawal if alcohol was not present,” according to the news release.

 “Under the influence of alcohol, some rats became docile and fell asleep in a corner while others became aggressive,” Zhou said in the news release.In other words, some behaved differently from others, just like humans with drinking problems.

 “It’s not one gene, one problem,” Muir said in the news release.
 “This trait is controlled by vast numbers of genes and networks.
 This probably dashes water on the idea of treating alcoholism with a single pill.”

 In fact, previous research on mice has shown that alcoholism is controlled by entire networks of genes—not just one gene, gene regulator, or gene coding region.
 A University of Texas study found that “certain genes cluster together inside the brain, much like drinking buddies of all types gather around the bar.
 It’s an important discovery, because it goes beyond simply identifying genes known to exist among drinkers to show how they conspire to create disease and dependence.”3